Lead management: Marketing and sales process operations

 Once the lead information is collected and distributed, it is then transferred to a marketing and/or sales management department, who will continue to implement lead management practices in pursuit of completion of a sale.
 Established lead management practices should provide the needed connectivity and accountability between those two operational units, and when managed properly, enhances the effectiveness of both operations.

 The architectural relationship is much akin to the order carousel in a short order diner.
 This carousel is the communication and accountability between the waiter and the cook.
 Without this simple coordination orders would be lost, prepared incorrectly, or prepared in random order missing the expectations of the customer.

 For management teams with a solid foundation in lead management principles, the process should create increased efficiency and accountability between marketing and sales activities.
 As stated previously, the increasing technological foundation of lead and sales management practices provides a number of "closed loop" data circuits, tracking the overall effectiveness of everything from lead generation, to prioritization, to distribution, to final disposition, and then back again to re-calibrate the process.

-For marketing, this portion of the architecture primarily manages the analytics of the lead generation, distribution, and disposition.
-For sales, the architecture provides a fast, accurate method of distribution, in addition to improved management and accountability processes for sales activity.
+This part of the marketing system shows analytics data for lead generation, lead distribution, and lead outcome.
+For the sales department, it provides a fast, accurate method of distributing leads.
+For sales management, it improves accountability for sales staff.